Skip to main content

 1. Confirm with MediaInfo that the HDR metadata of the output matches that of the input video.

-For including and excluding different audio tracks, subtitles, chapter files, setting defaults I like to use MKVToolNix for the GUI aspect.
+For including and excluding different audio or video tracks, subtitles, setting track defaults, chapter files, and editing additional metadata, MKVToolNix GUI is a highly regarded tool for the task.

 Step 1: Download MKVToolNix